deveshasha/Camcoder/README.md

 unnecessary noise and thus hamper overall efficiency of the system.
 Border detection helps to extract the region of interest.
 The algorithm finds all the continuous contours in the image.
 The largest contour from this is chosen, which is the page border.
-As all the required text will be written inside the page we can be sure that the largest continuous contour is our page border.
+As all the required text will be written inside the page we can be sure that the largest continuous contour is our page border.</br>
 <img src="https://i.imgur.com/WmUnFZq.jpg"  alt = "Border Detection" width = "600"/>

 ### 2. Rotation for inclined contours